fawad404/new-chat-ai/src/content/privacy/privacy.md

 #### How We Use Your Data

-Drums leverages your information to:
+ChatSite leverages your information to:

 - **Deliver and optimize our Service**, ensuring efficient and tailored user experiences.
 - **Manage Accounts**, enabling access to different service functionalities.